AlexAvlonitis/Thermostat/README.md

 # Thermostat
-A thermostat simulation made in JS
+A thermostat simulation made in JS, CSS, Jquery, and Ajax calls to openWeather API.

 Specification: